matbour/setup-sentry-cli/README.md

 ## Usage
 ### Supported operating systems
 This action currently supports Ubuntu, Windows and Mac-OS based systems.
-The supported operating systems matrix is the following:
+The supported operating system matrix is the following:

 | Operating system | Status |
 |------------------|-------|